carbon-design-system/carbon/docs/guides/endgame.md

 Checklist:

 - [ ] Patch release on Monday
-- [ ] Mid-project playbacks on Thursday afternoon
+- [ ] Run mid-project playbacks on Thursday afternoon
   - Those invited should be the core team and relevant project stakeholders (reach out to project teams to figure out who those individuals are)